-Information Your Servicer Must Provide in the Denial Notice
+Information Your Servicer Must Give You in the Denial Notice

-Under HBOR, if your loan servicer denies your mortgage modification application, the servicer must:
+Under HBOR, if your servicer denies your modification application, the servicer must:

-- provide the monthly gross income and property value it used to calculate the net present value (NPV) (if it denied your application because of a NPV calculation), and
+provide the monthly gross income and property value the servicer used to calculate the net present value (NPV) if it denied your application because of an NPV calculation

-The Servicer Cannot Proceed with a Foreclosure During the Appeal Period
+The Servicer Can't Proceed with a Foreclosure During the Appeal Period

-- 31 days after notifying you in writing about the denial (if you don't appeal), or
+31 days after notifying you in writing about the denial (if you don't appeal)

 Right to Appeal: Only for a First Mortgage on a Home You Live In